nashville-software-school/bangazon-inc/book-3-web-api/chapters/ASP_NET_WEB_API_INTRO.md

 > **NOTE:** The default port for `serve` is `5000`, but our an ASP<span>.NET</span> app is already running on ports `5000` and `5001`, so we use the `-l` (a.k.a. _listen_) flag to tell `serve` to use port `3000`.

-Open the console and then click the `Run It!` button.
+Open the dev tools and then click the `Run It!` button.
 What do you see?

 That's right...a "CORS" error.